rezaarshad/determinant/README.md

 # determinant
-Calculating determinant of matrices using MPI and C
+Calculating determinant of matrices using MPI (Message Passing Interface) and C